ShrutiBaikerikar/RNASeq_DGE_tutorial/README.md

 ### What is RNA Sequencing? <a name="general_intro"></a>

 RNA Sequencing is a bundle of experimental (wet-lab) and computational techniques that help determine the identity and abundance of RNA sequences in biological samples.
-It provides access to the transcriptome – complete set of transcripts present in a cell at a given developmental state or physiological condition.
+It provides access to the transcriptome – a complete set of transcripts present in a cell at a given developmental stage or physiological condition.

-It has several advantages over earlier technologies such as microarrays: high-throughput, increased sensitivity that provides minute details of transcriptional features and detection of novel transcripts, gene models and small noncoding RNA species.
+It has several advantages over earlier technologies such as microarrays: high-throughput, increased sensitivity that provides minute details of transcriptional features and detection of novel transcripts, gene models, and small noncoding RNA species.

 In the wet-lab procedures, RNA is isolated from freshly dissected or frozen cells or tissue samples.
 Quality control practices are integrated to check for degradation, purity and quantity.

-The quality-checked total RNA is used for library preparation where RNAs in the sample are converted to cDNA (complementary DNA) by reverse transcription. cDNAs are more stable and amenable to the sequencing technology.
+The quality-checked total RNA is used for library preparation where RNAs in the sample are converted to cDNA (complementary DNA) by reverse transcription. cDNAs are more stable and amenable to sequencing technology.
 The libraries are then to sequencing facilities where different sequencing protocols are used depending on the platform.

-The result of sequencing are raw reads which are further analysed with bioinformatic and computational techniques.
+The result of sequencing is raw reads which are further analysed with bioinformatics and computational techniques.
 In the next section, we will go over the different steps involved in the computational aspect of RNA-Seq analysis.

 ### What are the general steps involved in RNA Sequencing Data Analysis?